pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/README.md

                       # Type of mail source.
                       mailType: 'template' # this is the default value, One of "template"; "pimcore_document"

                       # Path to mail source - either Symfony path to template or fullpath to Pimcore document.
-Optional use $$lang$$ as placeholder for language.
+                      # Optional use %%_locale%% as placeholder for language.
                       mailPath: '@PimcoreCore/Workflow/NotificationEmail/notificationEmail.html.twig' #this is the value ...
 ```